ImangazalievM/Scripto/README.md

 ### Java methods call protection

-If you need to protect methods from an unauthorized call, then you can protect them  ```@JavaScriptSecure``` annotation:
+If you need to protect methods from an unauthorized call, then you can protect them with the ```@JavaScriptSecure``` annotation:

 ```java
 ScriptoInterfaceConfig config = new ScriptoInterfaceConfig().enableAnnotationProtection(true);
 scripto.addInterface("Android", new AndroidInterface(this), config);
 ```

-Don't forget to set an annotation on the method:
+Don't forget to set the annotation on the method:

 ```java
 @JavaScriptSecure